-Calendar

-PART 1: Food marketing basics
+Calendar | Maramataka PART 1: Food marketing basics

-Date Activity Description 10 Jul.
-1. Lecture 1 Marketing Introduction - What is marketing?
+Date Activity Description Reading 15 Jul.
+Lecture 1 Marketing Introduction - What is marketing?
 How does marketing work with food scientists?
-13 Jul.
+18 Jul. ul.
 Lecture 2 Products Reading 1 How does a marketer define a product?
 How do products and services work together to create an offer?
-17 Jul.
+22 Jul.
 Lecture 3 What is involved in the innovation and new product Assignments development process?
-1,2 & 3 Assignment briefing 20 Jul.
+1,2 & 3 Assignment briefing 25 Jul.
 Lecture 4 Brands and categories Reading 2 What is a brand - How does it differ from a product?
 What types of brands do you find within a market?
-19-20 Jul.
-W'shop 1 Meet the product - The broad objectives for the marketing - plans to be developed will also be outlined at this point.
+24-25 Jul.
+W'shop 1 Meet the product - The broad objectives for the marketing - , plans to be developed will also be outlined at this point.
 Groups will be organised within the tutorials by the tutor (NOTE: groups only develop the presentation together for joint credit- Reports are prepared and assessed individually.)
-24 Jul.
-Lecture 5 Categories & Markets Reading 3 What is a category - Why are categories important?
+29 Jul.
+Lecture 5 Categories & Markets Reading 3 · What is a category - Why are categories important?
 How are categories managed?
-27 Jul.
-Lecture 6 Food consumer choice Reading 4 What's the difference between a low involvement and high involvement consumer decision?
+1 Aug.
+Reading 4 O What's the difference between a low involvement and high involvement consumer decision?
 How does low involvement decision-making work?
-26-27 Jul.
-W'shop 2 Idea generation, new product concept development and screening.
-31 Jul Lecture 7 Market segmentation, targeting and positioning Reading 5 What is segmentation, targeting and positioning?
+31 Jul. - W'shop 2 Idea generation, new product concept development and 1 Aug , screening.
+5 Aug.
+Lecture 7 Market segmentation, targeting and positioning Reading 5 What is segmentation, targeting and positioning?
 How do 'segmentation, targeting and positioning work as a process?
-3 Aug.
+8 Aug.
 Lecture 8 Channels Reading 6 What is a marketing channel?
 What does it do?
 What are the major channels in food marketing?
-2-3 Aug.
+7-8 Aug.
 W'shop 3 Secondary research and market observation.
-7 Aug.
+12 Aug.
 Lecture 9 Advertising and Promotion Reading 7 What is advertising and what does it do?
-What is promotion and what does it do?
-10 Aug.
-Lecture 10 Sales Reading 8 Why are sales critical?
-What is the selling process?

-9-10 Aug.
-W'shop 4 Segmentation, targeting positioning, building a brand and market plan.
-10 Aug.
+Tiedanie / What is promotion and what does it do?
+15 Aug.
+Lecture 10 Sales Reading 8 -0 11 46 .
+Why are sales critical?
+Ticading 0 What is the selling process?
+14-15 W'shop 4 Segmentation, targeting positioning, building a brand and Aug. iv shop i market plan.
+11ng. numer pun.

+15 Aug.
 Mid-term 2 of 4 questions, closed book, 1 hour, 7-8 pm - location test T.B.A.